lisawray/fontbinding/README.md

 This example includes a simple font cache that automatically loads names from your `assets/fonts` folder and lazy-loads typefaces.
 Just drag and drop font files and use them in XML by their normal or lowercase filenames (e.g. "Roboto-Italic" or "roboto-italic" for `Roboto-Italic.otf`).
 That's it!

+###Data binding
 Make sure to use the data binding framework to inflate your layout.
 ```java
 public class MainActivity extends AppCompatActivity {